aquibm/catchup-tv/README.md

 ## Catchup TV
-React Native app to figure figure out how long it would take to catch up to the latest episode of a given TV show.
+React Native app to figure out how long it would take to catch up to the latest episode of a given TV show.

 ### TODO
 - [ ] Build out the Episode API